hotdogontology/AP-CSA-Text-Based-Adventure-Game/README.md

 - INVENTORY

 If the player types something unexpected, the game should still respond gracefully.
 It is okay to have a canned response for all inputs you didn't think of.
 Look at the Magpie and ELIZA code in the NPC section for examples of checking user input for phrases even if it doesn't match exactly. **The game should always do something when the player enters text**.
 Try-catch, appropriate if-elseif-else structure, and .contains() will help you make sure that you can handle all possible player input and not break your game.

+**I suggest providing a command for the player to have the game re-describe their current location whenever they need a reminder.
+It's hard to remember when all you have is text!**

 ### Puzzles